bsorgo/beegl/node-red/beegl_server/README.md

 2. MongoDB
   - Install MongoDB - [Install MongoDB](https://docs.mongodb.com/manual/installation/).
 Or
   - use existing MongoDB DB instance(s)
-  - Using mongodb CLI or other db administrative tool create MongoDB user and database.
+  - Using mongo CLI or other db administrative tool create MongoDB user and database.
 In our case both user and database are named beegl.
 	```
+	mongo

 	use beegl
 	db.createUser(
 	  {